-Greek shipping giant Angelicoussis Group has agreed a deal to buy UK-based shipowner Altera Shuttle Tankers (AST) in a major move into the sector.
+Greek shipping giant Angelicoussis Group has agreed to buy UK-based shipowner Altera Shuttle Tankers (AST) in a major move into the sector.

 Angelicoussis Group, which entered the shuttle tanker business earlier this year, is among the world’s largest privately owned shipping groups, with 144 vessels on the water and 23 ships on order.